Kawue/imzML-to-HDF5/README.md

 ## Optional
   (a).
 Provide a mir file (peak selection file) to reduce data sets generated to the specified peak selection.

   (b).
-Use consensus_peaklist.py to align multiple **peak selected** data sets.
-Peaks with a user specified percentual overlap will be merged. <br> **Important:** This method will only change the representative *m/z* value of peaks.
+Call `python consensus_peaklist.py` to align multiple **peak selected** data sets.
+Peaks with a user specified percentual overlap will be merged.
+For parameter details call `python consensus_peaklist.py -h`. <br> **Important:** This method will only change the representative *m/z* value of peaks.
 The intensity will remain as the sum over the original peak range, i.e. a shifting will be simulated without changing the peaks in the original data.
 The new peak values should not be used in relation with the original data set!

   (c).
 Provide a mis file to generate position mapping images and scaled images.